-After multiple successful tips landing in the FA Cup at the weekend, BetVictor Brand Ambassador Michael Owen returns to provide his best bets ahead of matchday 20 in the Premier League.
+After multiple successful tips landing in the FA Cup at the weekend, BetVictor Brand Ambassador Michael Owen returns to provide his best bets ahead of matchday 20 in the football Premier League.

 Newcastle United v Leeds United 1-1